Isle of Wight Guru

 4. Tom's Eco Lodges, Freshwater

 Tom's Eco Lodges are part of the Tapnell Farm site, which was a working dairy farm but now offers accommodation as well as being home to Tapnell Farm Park (one of our favourite Isle of Wight attractions) and the Isle of Wight Aqua Park.
-It won gold in the glamping category at the South East's Tourism Awards 2019 and a similar award at the Red Funnel Isle of Wight Awards in 2022.
+It's won a couple of awards at the South East's Tourism Awards and the Red Funnel Isle of Wight Awards.

 It overlooks the site that hosted the 1970 Isle of Wight Festival when vast numbers of barely clothed hippies and free spirited sorts watched Jimi Hendrix and The Doors perform.